-Amun is a small asteroid whose orbit could bring it in close proximity to Earth.
+Amun is a mid-sized asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified Amun as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Amun has been observed.
 It completes a rotation on its axis every 2.53 days.

 Amun's orbit is 0.25 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Amun's orbit is determined by observations dating back to March 4, 1986.
 It was last officially observed on Dec.
 20, 2018.
 The IAU Minor Planet Center records 1,657 observations used to determine its orbit.

 The position of Amun is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.